Man making a mistake by email and looking stressed

 4. Avoid Personal Devices

-5. Use A Strong Password
+5. Use a Strong Password

 6. Prioritise Staff Wellbeing